pranaykargam/Dev-Tinder-web-Frontend/README.md

 - A devtinder.us 16.171.7.33 which is DNS record in the cloudflare
 - enable SSL for website in the cloudflare (Flexible)

-- A devtinder.us 16.171.7.33 which is DNS record in the cloudflare
-- enable SSL for website in the cloudflare (Flexible)